 Fiat to Bitcoin

 If you have some USD and want to convert to BTC, try Coinbase if you’re in the US.
 Else, depending on where you are, you might want to look at Bitstamp or BTC China.
 If you’re in Russia, btc-e might be a good option.
 If you want to stick to the internet, you can always join a micro-task site like Mechanical Turk or become a freelancer on oDesk or Elance, earn some money and convert it into Bitcoin.

 Altcoins to Bitcoins/Bitcoins to Altcoins

 It’s sometimes profitable to do these trades to increase your holdings in one crypto-currency.
-For instance, if you go through Altcoin Faucets, you can get a decent number of different varieties of alt-coins.
+For instance, if you go through Altcoin Faucets, or altcoin giveaways on the forums, you can get a decent number of different varieties of cryptocurrencies.
 You can either keep them, or exchange them for Bitcoin.
-In order to trade these, you can use Bter, Cryptsy or Vircurex.
-There are plenty of new exchanges opening up as the number of altcoins goes through the roof, but please do be careful of these newer exchanges and don’t put a lot of money into them.
+In order to trade these, you can use Bter, Cryptsy or MintPal, etc. There are plenty of new exchanges opening up as the number of cryptocurrencies goes through the roof, but please do be careful of these newer exchanges and don’t put a lot of money into them.

 1 mBTC = 0.001 BTC (milli BTC)

 1 uBTC = 0.001 mBTC (micro BTC or millionth of BTC)

 1 satoshi = 0.01 uBTC (smallest unit of divisibility, hundred milltionth of a Bitcoin).